City puts up barriers in North Wichita to stop illegal dumping

-In Wichita’s north side, city leaders are trying to stop illegal dumping.
-Since our report near North Minneapolis and East 12th street, a new strategy is cleaning up the curb.
+WICHITA, Kan.
+(KSNW) – In Wichita’s north side, city leaders are trying to stop illegal dumping.
+Since our report near North Minneapolis and East 12th Street, a new strategy is cleaning up the curb.

-You may be familiar with the roads we told you were covered in trash, mattresses, and even a couch.

 “This whole strip would be just full of furniture or just junk,” said Tony Neal, Wichita.